andrefelipe18/Yui/readme.md

 - **Integrated Testing**: Write and execute unit and integration tests efficiently, ensuring the quality of your code.
 (WIP)
 - **Middleware Support**: Implement middleware to filter and modify HTTP requests entering your application.
 (WIP)
 - **CLI Support**: Interact with your application through a robust Command Line Interface (CLI).
 (WIP)
+- **Minimal External Dependencies**: Rely on a minimal number of external dependencies to keep your application lightweight and efficient.
+(WIP)

 ## Installation